Dipendra Singh Airee: International career

 On 26 March 2022, in the second match of a two-match series against Papua New Guinea, Airee scored his first century in an ODI match with 105 runs.

 On 2 April 2022, in the final round-robin match of the tri-series, Airee scored his first century in T20I cricket, with 110 not out against Malaysia.

 On September 27, 2023, Airee broke a 16-year-old world record by Yuvraj Singh for the fastest 50 runs in T20I, breaking the record by scoring 50 in just 9 balls against Mongolia in the 2022 Asian Games.
 During the match he hit 6 consecutive sixes but in two different overs, hitting 5 sixes in last five balls of an over and another one in next ball he faced in next over.

-On April 13, 2024, Airee hit 6 sixes in 6 balls against Qatar during the group stage game in ACC Men’s Premier Cup 2024 held in Oman in the final over of the inning.
+On 13 April 2024, Airee hit 6 sixes in 6 balls against Qatar during the group stage game in 2024 ACC Men's Premier Cup held in Oman in the final over of the inning.
 In May 2024, he was named in Nepal's squad for the 2024 ICC Men's T20 World Cup tournament.

+In January 2026, Airee was named in Nepal's squad for 2026 T20I World Cup.

+During the tournament, Airee hit a match winning half century against Scotland.
+Nepal successfully chased down 171 in 19.2 overs due to his 23-ball 50, which helped them win their first T20WC match in 12 years.

+In April 2026, Airee was made the captain of the T20I side, following the decision made by CAN to implement a split-captaincy model, while Rohit Paudel retained the ODI captaincy.